tomaszbujnowicz/frontie-webpack/README.md

-# There is more up to date boilerplate based on Gulp 4 and Webpack.
-Please consider using this one instead https://github.com/tomaszbujnowicz/hybrid-utility-itcss
+# There is a slightly different approach based on Utility CSS.
+Check it out https://github.com/tomaszbujnowicz/hybrid-utility-itcss

 # Frontie Webpack - Front-end Boilerplate